JustinotherGitter/Masters-Thesis/README.md

 * `()` represent capture groups which may be referred to later using `$1`, etc.
 * `[]` represent character groups
-* Quantifiers such as `+`, `*`, etc. allow for more complex behaviour, especially combined with greedy and lazy matching
+* Quantifiers such as `+`, `*`, etc. allow for more complex behavior, especially combined with greedy and lazy matching

 Here are some useful regex patterns I have needed: